At most, the DNA of your dog and the wild grey wolf differs by around .4%.

 Every dog is different.
 Some dogs take to raw very quickly, and will even pick it out around their kibble!
 Others don't eat for several days, or need some encouragement.
 Introduce your dog by slowly replacing portions of his kibble with ground raw meat, until all of the kibble is gone.
 When your dog is eating 100% raw meat, start introducing a larger variety of food to him by offering him different meat for some meals.

 It's unlikely.
 Your dog is a carnivore who eats meat by design.
 Of course, it should go without saying that you should only feed your dog fresh, non-expired meat.
 Rancid or rotting meat is not edible.

-There's a popular myth that tasting blood turns dogs vicious, but it is just that: a myth.
+No, the taste of blood will not turn your dog into a killer That's just a myth.
 Dogs that eat a diet of raw meat are no more likely to be vicious than any other dog.

 There are certain amino & fatty acids that your dog needs, but cannot produce on his own.
 He is therefore required to get them from his food.
 While muscle meat is very nutritious, it simply will not provide all that your dog needs for a balanced diet.
 Therefor, it is essential that you strive to feed a diet that includes not only muscle meat, but organ and bone as well.

 No. While you can make cooked dog food, cooked bones should never be fed to your dog.
 Cooked bones are brittle and can crack and splinter when chewed, causing a serious health risk.